proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 id: multisig-account
 title: Multisig Account
 ---

-Editing on-chain contracts is the most powerful way to secure funds and enable joint accounts.
+Editable on-chain contracts, the most powerful way to secure funds and enable joint accounts.

+## Cosignatories

-A Sirius Chain [account](./account.md) can be [converted to  multisig](../guides/multisig-account/converting-an-account-to-multisig.md).
-Once converted, the account cannot announce transactions by itself but rather, the converted account will require other accounts to announce transactions for them.
-These other accounts are the multisig cosignatories.
+A Sirius-Chain [account](./account.md) can be [converted to multisig](../guides/multisig-account/converting-an-account-to-multisig.md).
+The cosignatories - other accounts - of the multisig will become the account managers.

+From that moment on, the multisig account cannot announce transactions by itself.
 A multisig cosignatory has to propose a transaction involving the multisig, wrapping it in an [aggregate transaction](./aggregate-transaction.md).

+To record the transaction in the block, the other cosignatories will have to agree.

+## Minimum approval and removal

-It is not always necessary to force all cosignatories to co-sign the transaction.
-Sirius Chain allows for there to be a minimum number of co-signatory agreements.
-These properties can be edited afterwards to suit most needs.
+It is not always necessary to force all cosignatories to cosign transactions associated with the multisig account.
+Sirius-Chain allows to set up the minimum number of cosignatory agreements.
+These properties can be [edited](../guides/multisig-account/modifying-a-multisig-account.md#editing-minapproval) afterward to suit almost all needs.

-Sirius Chain's current implementation of multisig is “M-of-N”.
+Sirius-Chain’s current implementation of multisig is “M-of-N”.
 This means that M can be any number equal to or less than N, i.e., 1-of-4, 2-of-2, 4-of-9, 9-of-10 and so on.

-The number of minimum cosignatures to approve transactions and remove cosignatories is editable.
+Similarly, cosignatories can [invite other accounts to take part in the multisig](../guides/multisig-account/modifying-a-multisig-account.md#adding-a-new-cosignatory), or [propose to remove others](../guides/multisig-account/modifying-a-multisig-account.md#removing-a-cosignatory) when the defined conditions are fulfilled.

 <div class=info>

 **Note:**

-Multisig is a powerful tool, but users are advised to use this tool with caution.
-If cosignatories' keys get lost and the minimum approval is not reached, it would result in the permanent loss of access to the funds held by the multisig account.
-Users must choose wisely the `minimum removal` parameter to avoid this situation from occuring.
+Multisig accounts are a powerful tool, but please use this tool with caution.
+If the cosignatories keys get lost and minimum approval is not reached, it would result in the permanent loss of access to the funds held by the multisig account.
+Choose wisely `minimum removal` parameter to avoid this situation.

 </div>

-Some important considerations to keep in mind:
+## Constraints

 - Multisig accounts can have up to `10` cosignatories.
 - An account can be cosigner of up to `5` multisig accounts.
 - Multisig accounts can have as a cosigner another multisig, up to `3` levels.
 Multi-level multisig accounts add “AND/OR” logic to multi-signature transactions.
-- [Multisig modification transactions](#modifymultisigtransaction) must be wrapped in an [aggregate transaction](./aggregate-transaction.md).
+- [Multisig modification transactions](../guides/multisig-account/modifying-a-multisig-account.md) must be wrapped in an [aggregate transaction](./aggregate-transaction.md).
 New cosignatories added to the multisig must opt-in by cosigning the aggregate.

 ## Examples of Using Multisig Accounts

 There is a broad range of useful applications for multisig accounts.
 Let’s take a look at some of the most common use cases.

-Shared accounts
+## Shared accounts

-Alice, Bob and Carol are members of a charity group for educating disadvantaged children in the city.
-They use a shared account to buy materials for their weekly class.
+Several families are members of the local philatelist society and use a shared account to buy stamps.

 To ensure that all agree on which educational material they should buy and at the right price, they use a multisig account.
 This way, all members need to approve the transaction before it is included in the blockchain.